Amphiluke/handy-scroll/CONTRIBUTING.md

 ## Making changes in code and opening a pull request

-If you know the way to fix some bug or just to make the widget better, you are welcome to open a pull request.
+If you know the way to fix some bug or just to make the component better, you are welcome to open a pull request.
 Please provide a clear and detailed description of what do your changes fix or improve, or refer an existing issue containing such an explanation.

 Before submitting a new pull request be sure to do the following things.